SalishSeaCast/docs/code-notes/salishsea-nemo/simple-domain.rst

     cd NEMO-code/NEMOGCM/CONFIG
     mkdir SalishSea2D

-2. Create a :file:`cpp_SalishSea2D.fcm` file for the configuration and place it the configuration directory.
+2. Create a :file:`cpp_SalishSea2D.fcm` file and place it the configuration directory.
 Add a key for the new configuration and any other keys you require.
 For example,